 Customer Support (Chatbots)

 AI chatbots are transforming customer service by providing quick assistance to users.
-Using advanced algorithms and Natural Language Processing (NLP), these virtual assistants understand customer questions, handle common inquiries, and resolve simple issues.
+Using advanced algorithms and NLP, these virtual assistants understand customer questions, handle common inquiries, and resolve simple issues.
 For more complex problems, they easily transfer the conversation to human agents, providing customers get the help they need efficiently.

 Over time chatbots get better by learning from interactions which helps them improve their responses and offer assistance to users based on real-time conversations.
 These programs showcase the capabilities of AI agents in automating tasks and improving user interactions while increasing efficiency, in sectors of business and technology fields through their skills in understanding situations and making decisions based on acquired knowledge.